TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 At JCPenney, we're on a mission to make sure every trip is worth your time, effort and hard-earned money.
 No matter what it takes.
 That's getting your Penney's worth.

+Introducing Penney Days! | March 9 | In Store Only 5-Star Rated JCPenney Home Towel Just .01

+Limited time offer.
+One per customer.
+While supplies last.

-30 to 50% Off Spring Looks For The Family Starts Now!
-Ends March 19
+Get details: 30 to 50% Off Spring Looks For The Family Now through March 19

 Select styles

-Shop Women Shop Men Shop Kids Shop Shoes       Home Sale | Up to 50% Off
+Shop Women Shop Men Shop Kids Shop Shoes       Shoe, Handbag and Accessories Sale | Now through March 19 30 to 40% Off Women's Dress Shoes and Handbags

 Select styles

+Shop Women's Dress Shoes Shop Handbags   Bra Fit Sale | Now through March 19 20% Off Bras

+Select styles, reg. $34-$42
+When you buy 2 or more

+Shop Bras Home Sale | Up to 50% Off

+Select styles

-Shop All Home Shop Bedding Shop Kitchen and Dining Shop Home Decor Shop Furniture and Mattresses 50 to 70% Off Clearance New Markdowns!
-In Store and Online Shop Clearance Shop Women Shop Kids Shop Men Shop Baby Shop Home Shop Jewelry Shop Handbags and Accessories Shop Shoes JCPenney | portraits
+Shop All Home Shop Bedding Shop Kitchen and Dining Shop Home Decor Shop Furniture and Mattresses JCPenney | portraits

 40% Off Your Photo Purchase